kruize/kruize-demos/monitoring/local_monitoring/kafka_demo/README.md

 User will start with a Bulk API request which returns a `job_id` as a response to track the job status.
 After that, internally Bulk API produces recommendations, and the same is being then sent via a Kafka Producer.
 User can then consume it with the help of a consumer client as and when required.

-Refer the documentation of the [Kafka Design](https://github.com/kruize/autotune/blob/87b544c7e07deb22f683d6c124a0188f7b06d836/design/KafkaDesign.md) for details.(To be updated once the PR is merged)
+Refer the documentation of the [Kafka Design](https://github.com/kruize/autotune/blob/master/design/KafkaDesign.md) for details.

 ## Demo workflow